marcolago/flowtime.js/README.md

 Flowtime.js is the slide engine used by [SlideCaptain](http://slidecaptain.com/).
 If you prefer a WYSIWYG editor or you feel not comfortable with plain HTML you can try [SlideCaptain](http://slidecaptain.com/): a powerful web app for building well-structured presentations in your browser.
+SlideCaptain adds many features to Flowtime.js like MathJax™ support and PDF export tool .

 SlideCaptain is developed by [Engawa](http://engawa.de/).

-## UPDATES
+## Major Updates

+- **March 3 2014**
+  - Added methods to enable and disable navigation logics at runtime.
+  - Added options to get alternative horizontal layout; sections are stacked vertically and pages are arranged horizontally.
+  - Added option to reconfigure key bindings for some wireless presenters. ([#15](https://github.com/marcolago/flowtime.js/issues/15))

 - **May 12 2013**
   - Added the autoplay configuration functions and `start()`, `pause()` and `stop()` methods. ([#18](https://github.com/marcolago/flowtime.js/issues/18))
   - Now the presentations is loopable both for page and section navigation. ([#18](https://github.com/marcolago/flowtime.js/issues/18))

 ## Main Features

 **Full Page Fluid Layout Boilerplate**.
 Flowtime.js is designed to perfectly fit your viewport and is based on a solid `display: inline-block;` foundation.
-This frameworks doesn't style your presentations or sites for you but it takes care of all the annoying things like navigation and deep-linking, so you are free to style every single element of your design as you like.
+This frameworks doesn’t style your presentations or sites for you but it takes care of all the annoying things like navigation and deep-linking, so you are free to style every single element of your design as you like.
 But for the ones who need a ready-to-use tool it comes with a default theme that you can edit or you can add new themes just by linking your css files.

+**Alternate Horizontal Layout**
+The default layout for Flowtime.js has sections arranged side by side horizontally and pages stacked vertically in each section.
+You can use the alternate layout where section stacked vertically and pages arranged horizontally by adding the class `ft-cross`to the Flowtime element in the HTML document.
+See **How to Build the Markup** section for an example.

 **Multiple Controls Navigation**.
 You can navigate through pages via links, keyboard or deep-linking.